theNicelander/ck3_blood_mage/README.md

 Blood Magic offers powerful advantages but requires careful management:
 - Balance using lifeforce for spells against preserving it for longevity
-- Choose specialization paths based on your playstyle and goals
+- Choose specialization paths based on your playstyle and goals, or balance all of them
 - Build a dynasty of blood mages for maximum power
-- Decide between keeping your powers secret or establishing the Cult of Blood openly

-## Technical Details

-Dashboard for success formulas: https://share.streamlit.io/thenicelander/ck3_blood_mage_viz/main
-Compatible with CK3 version 1.15.*